 I took a two year Biological Sciences course at Kelsey Institute of Applied Arts and Sciences in Saskatoon.
 For the next 16 years I worked as a research technician in Neuropsychiatry at the University of Saskatchewan in Saskatoon.
 Due to a lack of funds, I was laid off.

 “A change is as good as a rest” so I decided to return to school.
-I completed the Teacher Assistant program at SIAST/Kelsey Campus in May 2000, and am now working as an Educational Assistant at Caroline Robins Community School in Saskatoon.
+I completed the Teacher Assistant program at SIAST/Kelsey Campus in May 2000, and worked as an Educational Assistant in Saskatoon until retiring in June, 2016.
+Retirement is fantastic!

 I began writing in 1986.
 I’m afraid I’m not disciplined enough to ever consider writing full-time, but I enjoy it when I do write.
 I have had five books published so far – four picture books (three fiction and one non-fiction) and an early chapter book, a humourous memoir, and two anthologies on grief.

 The smartest thing I ever did was joining a children’s writing group in 1990 – The Children’s Writers’ Round Robin.